vinaydhegde/testdriven-site/_posts/2017-06-24-01-part4-e2e-test-specs.markdown

 ---

 Keep in mind that these tests are nowhere near being DRY.
 Plus, multiple tests are testing the same thing.
-Although this is fine on the first go around, you generally want to avoid this, especially with end-to-ends tests since they are so expensive.
+Although this is fine on the first go around, you generally want to avoid this, especially with end-to-end tests since they are so expensive.
 Now is a great time to refactor!
 Do this on your own.

 Commit your code once done.